-• Have a harder time getting a job
+- Have a harder time getting a job

-• Often experience chronic pain
+- Often experience chronic pain

-• Tend to withdraw socially, which impacts their ability to make friends and find love
+- Tend to withdraw socially, which impacts their ability to make friends and find love

 Cost was cited by the ACP as the top reason people didn’t visit the dentist more frequently.
-The Centers for Disease Control and Prevention reports 50% of Americans don’t have dental insurance, and each visit can cost hundreds of dollars at a minimum.
+The Centers for Disease Control and Prevention3 reports 50% of Americans don’t have dental insurance, and each visit can cost hundreds of dollars at a minimum.
 Managing missing teeth is more expensive.

 The ideal way to deal with a missing to lost tooth is a surgical implant, but the national average cost for a surgical dental implant is nearly $2,000 per tooth, putting them out of reach for millions who need them.
+While dentures are far more affordable, The ADA puts the average cost of dentures at $1,700 per arch, or a full set of dentures for $3,400.

 Dentures are a less-expensive alternative to replace some or all of your missing teeth, but they can vary considerably in cost and quality and require periodic replacement and adjustment, says Dr. Tom McCarthy, a dentist of 47 years in Waukesha, Wisc.